Orange-OpenSource/a11y-guidelines/src/en/mobile/android/development/vocal-navigation.md

 **Note**: the `setAccessibilityLiveRegion` method is available on any element that inherits from `View`.

-**To be verified&nbsp;:**
+**To be verified:**
 - Temporary messages displayed on the screen (such as Toast) are vocalized.
-- Dialogs opening are vocalized
+- Dialogs opening are vocalized.
 - Transitions between activities are vocalized (by the title of the new activity for example).
-- Error messages are vocalized
+- Error messages are vocalized.
-- Horizontal scrolls are vocalized
+- Horizontal scrolls are vocalized.
 - The change of a part of the screen is vocalized.
 - The change of a screen element is vocalized if it is useful for the user to be informed about it.